-To determine if the wireless access point option has been installed on your Magnia SG20, open the Administration Web interface, and click the Network tab.
-If wireless access point is not installed, the following screen appears.
+To determine if the wireless access point option has been installed on your Magnia SG30, open the Administration Web interface, and click the Network tab.
+If wireless access point is not installed, a status screen appears showing the option is not present.